23 Pixar Shorts for Teaching Elements of Literature (+ 2 Bonus Recommendations)

 Purl

-Steph stumbled upon SparkShorts film entirely by accident.
-It tells the story of Purl, a ball of yarn hired to work in a male-dominated company who gives up her sweet nature to fit in . . . until another ball of yarn is hired, becomes the target of bullying, and brings Purl to her senses.
+This Sparkshorts film tells the story of Purl, a ball of yarn hired to work in a male-dominated company who gives up her sweet nature to fit in . . . until another ball of yarn is hired, becomes the target of bullying, and brings Purl to her senses.

-This short film works well for additional practice writing theme statements, and while many students will connect to the themes relating to conformity, we think older students may appreciate the opportunity to discuss more “grown up” topics like toxic masculinity, particularly in the workplace.
+This short film works well for additional practice writing theme statements, and while many students will connect to the themes relating to conformity, we think older students may appreciate the opportunity to discuss more “grown up” topics like toxic masculinity, particularly in the workplace (do be aware that this one may not be appropriate for younger students).
 Unlike the other Disney and Pixar shorts described here, it does include dialogue.

 2 Bonus Non-Pixar Short Film Recommendations